mazgch/hpg/docu/Mower.md

 ![Bosch lawn mower](Mower_WtBox.png)

 Here is the HPG board and antenna mounted to the mower.
 The GNSS antenna and the IMU sensor are positioned centered above the rear axle, with X axis pointing accurately towards the front.
 This will ensure best performance and only minimal configuration for sensor fusion is needed.
+If you displace the antenna from the center rear axle or rotate the board then you may have to configure the lever arm and set IMU alignment.

 <img width ="49%" src="Mower_Proto1.png"> <img width ="49%" src="Mower_Proto2.png">